 Hikers and Bikers

-There are at least 20 hiking trails within a stone’s throw of downtown Golden, including some that start in town.
+People living in Golden enjoy at least 20 hiking trails within a stone’s throw of downtown Golden, including some that start in town.
 You’ll need a good pair of boots to traverse the miles of hiking trails.
 And the trails range in level of difficulty, making it ideal for the beginner or more advanced hiker.

 There are many more miles of biking trails throughout historic Golden.
 You can retrace the path taken more than a century ago by gold seekers, the Clear Creek Bike Path, or try to scale the challenging and famous climb to the top of Lookout Mountain.